 The Procurement of all Commodities and Services are subject to Broward Health's Business and Procurement Code (the "Business and Procurement Code"), but certain categories of Commodities and Services may be exempt from the Competitive Solicitation Process established in the Business and Procurement Code.
-This Business and Procurement Policy TableCode Policy Appendix (this "Appendix") establishes and contains the listing of all established Board Procurement Policies ("Procurement Policies") with supplemental policies and procedures pertaining to the Procurement of goods and services at Broward Health and the procedures to be used when acquiring certain supplies, equipment, materials, and services governing the business affairs of Broward Health and the Procurement of certain that are not subject to or exempt from the Master Procurement Code, GA-001-150Commodities and Services that are otherwise exempt from the Business and Procurement Code(the "Code"). -If a particular category of Commodities or Services is exempt from the Business and Procurement Code's Competitive Solicitation Process, but a policy in this Appendix covers the Procurement of such Commodities and Services, then the process delineated in such policy shall govern the Procurement of the Commodities and Services.
+This Business and Procurement Code Policy Appendix (this "Appendix") contains supplemental policies and procedures governing the business affairs of Broward Health and the Procurement of certain Commodities and Services that are otherwise exempt from the Business and Procurement Code.
+If a particular category of Commodities or Services is exempt from the Business and Procurement Code's Competitive Solicitation Process, but a policy in this Appendix covers the Procurement of such Commodities and Services, then the process delineated in such policy shall govern the Procurement of the Commodities and Services.
 If a category of Commodities or Services is exempt from the Business and Procurement Code's Competitive Solicitation Process, but there is no policy governing the Procurement of such Commodities and Services, then such Commodities and Services shall be governed by internal policy or procedure established by the CPO.
 In the event that any policy in this Appendix conflicts with any provision of the Business and Procurement Code, the policy shall control unless explicitly stated otherwise in the policy or the Business and Procurement Code.
 No policy of this Appendix shall be construed as conflicting with or exceeding Applicable Law.
 In the case of a conflict between a policy in this Appendix and Applicable Law, Applicable Law shall govern and control as if fully set forth herein.
 Further, if any policy or provision of a policy in this Appendix is held to be unconstitutional, invalid, or unenforceable, such offending policy or provision shall be stricken as though the offending policy or provision has not been included therein, and the remainder of the non-offending policies and provisions of policies in this Appendix shall remain valid, enforceable, and not be affected thereby, and if any policy or provision of a policy in this Appendix is held to be unconstitutional, invalid, or unenforceable as applied to any particular person, group, entity, property, or circumstance, such policy or provision shall be modified to the minimum extent necessary to make it or its application valid and enforceable and the application of the remaining policies and provisions to any person, group, entity, property, or circumstance shall remain valid and enforceable and not affected thereby.